Answers to commonly asked questions

 How much spending money should I bring?

-You need to spend very little on your Active Adventures Europe trip.
 Our trips include all transportation, guiding, meals and activities (except where indicated on the itinerary).
 The only things you will definitely need cash for are drinks other than water (drinking water is fine to drink from the tap on all our trips), souvenirs and tips.

 Generally speaking you'll need very little money on our trips, but we can't tell you exactly how much - it really depends on how many souvenirs you decide to buy!